Dynamics of $(2+1)$-dimensional SOS surfaces above a wall: Slow mixing induced by entropic repulsion: Upper bounds on equilibration times

-To prove \eqref{eq:9} we couple $\eta^\sqcap({T_2})$ with a suitable equilibrium distribution as follows.
-Let $\L$ be the $2L\times L$ rectangle obtained by attaching a square of side $L $ to the left of the original square $\L_L$.
-Let $\pi^{{H',f}}_{\L}$ denote the SOS equilibrium distribution in $\L$ with boundary conditions ${H'}:=H+1$.
-Such equilibrium measure contains the field $f$, cf. \eqref{eq:10} (where the sum now is over $y\in\L$ and the pre-factor is still $1/L$) and floor/ceiling constraints $0\le \eta\le n^+$.
-One has \begin{lemma} If $\ell$ is large enough, then
+To prove (\ref{eq-9}) we couple $\eta^\sqcap({T_2})$ with a suitable equilibrium distribution as follows.
+Let $\Lambda$ be the $2L\times L$ rectangle obtained by attaching a square of side $L $ to the left of the original square $\Lambda_L$.
+Let $\pi^{{H',f}}_{\Lambda}$ denote the SOS equilibrium distribution in $\Lambda$ with boundary conditions ${H'}:=H+1$.
+Such equilibrium measure contains the field $f$, cf. (\ref{eq-10}) (where the sum now is over $y\in\Lambda$ and the pre-factor is still $1/L$) and floor/ceiling constraints $0\leq\eta \leq n^+$.
+One has the following lemma.